airportyh/time-traveling-debugger/README.md

 This section is for developers who want to test out or modify the code.
 This has only been tested on OSX, apologies to Windows users.
-If you are on an unsupported platform and have trouble with the setup, let us know by submitting an issue.
+If you are on an unsupported platform and is interested in testing this out, let us know by submitting an issue.

 1. Clone this repo and cd into the project directory.
 2. `. add-path` - this will add the project's `bin` directory to your path.